Sinkhole Repair & Remediation

 Why Sinkholes are a Problem in Florida?

 Quite often you hear horror stories of the ground opening up beneath or around a Florida home because of a sinkhole.
 Unfortunately, sinkholes are a common problem in our state.
 The ground in the state of Florida is full of limestone, which is highly soluble in water.
 Some sinkholes are formed after hundreds and thousands of years of erosion in the landscape.
-Heavy rains eat away at the ground and move through the plant debris in the soil.
-Over time, water becomes more acidic and eats away at the limestone and creates a void in the ground.
+Slightly acidic rainfalls in Florida eat away at the ground and move through the plant debris in the soil.
+Over time, this eats away at the limestone and creates a void in the ground.
 Eventually, the ground above collapses into those cavities, thus forming a sinkhole.
 Sinkholes can be caused by man, too.
 This can occur because of over withdrawal of groundwater, putting large amounts of surface water into a single point, creating artificial ponds with surface water, and drilling new wells.

 Sinkholes can occur after heavy downpours or flooding, as well.
 Due to unpredictable rain patterns and a rapidly growing population, sinkholes are frequent and hazardous in Florida.
 Even though some sinkholes can envelop a whole block, most are smaller than your yard.

 What are the Signs of Sinkhole Development?

 The signs that a sinkhole may be developing are similar to other common signs of foundation failure.
 If you are able to catch a developing sinkhole before it collapses, you may be able to save yourself a world of trouble.
 Keep an eye out for the following issues:

 - Ceiling or Wall Cracks - Every home impacted by sinkhole activity shows cracking.
 The cracks will be in the walls, floors, or ceiling either on the interior or exterior of the home.